jianwen-android/notes-sst-/Computing+/Chapter 6/Test cases.md

 - situations where the **input data would normally be rejected by the program** ^a15186
 - input data ~~would normally be rejected by the program~~
 - necessary because *programs that do not reject invalid input may end up performing unintended or even harmful actions*

+#TODO are debugging and test cases supposed to be seperate?